Halliburton, Schlumberger take hit on Venezuela bills in second quarter

 If sanctions were to pass, payments to oilfield service firms could become even more challenging.

-Additional reporting by Corina Rodriguez Pons in Caracas; Editing by Cynthia Osterman
+Additional reporting by Corina Rodriguez Pons in Caracas; Editing by Cynthia Osterman and Dan Grebler